mattmartini/Greenhouse/Readme.md

 Temperature setpoint, PID K values, and Cycle Time kept in a config file.
 Changes to config file trigger reloading of config variables.
-Allows for on the fly tweeking of parameters.
+Allows for on-the-fly tweeking of parameters.

 Temperature, Humidity, and Power data are sent to initial state for graphing.